kolotaev/vakt/README.md

 Beware that currently MongoStorage supports indexed and filtered-out `find_for_inquiry()` only for StringExact, StringFuzzy and Regex (since MongoDB version 4.2 and onwards) checkers.
-RulesChecker simply returns all the Policies from the database.
+When used with the RulesChecker it simply returns all the Policies from the database.

 ##### SQL